Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 Zerodha does not provide negative balance protection.
 If the balance on your account goes into negative, you will not be protected.

-Zerodha was established in 2010 with the goal of creating an affordable and high-tech trading platform for Indian investors.
-Its in-house technology and its pricing model has made Zerodha attract the biggest active retail clientele in the country.
+Zerodha was established in 2010 with the aim of creating an affordable and high-tech trading platform for Indian investors.
+Thanks to its in-house technology and pricing model, Zerodha has attracted the biggest active retail clientele in the country.

 Zerodha is funded by Rainmatter, a reputable Indian fintech fund and incubator.